 My relationship with Mr. Cox would circle back to a role of the instructor providing me with training each year.

-That’s my history.
-The main purpose of this article is to really 'dig in' to this subject.
+That’s my history and the main purpose of this article is to really 'dig in' to this subject.

 On one early career occasion, an insurance underwriter insisted I attend simulator school for a model of aircraft I was about to fly on a corporate level.
 It was a five day course with a travel day on each end; a full week commitment.